Inpatient vs. Outpatient Therapy: Which Level of Care is Right for You?

 Determining the Right Fit: The Guidance of a Clinical Assessment

-Choosing the correct level of care—Inpatient for acute crises or Outpatient (PHP/IOP) for stabilization and recovery—is a clinical decision that should never be made based on guesswork or convenience.
+Choosing the correct level of care, Inpatient for acute crises or outpatient (PHP/IOP) for stabilization and recovery; s a clinical decision that should never be made based on guesswork or convenience.
 Entering a program that is too low-intensity for your needs can lead to immediate relapse or worsening symptoms, while entering one that is too high-intensity can be overly restrictive and unnecessarily costly.

 The best way to determine the clinically appropriate placement is through a professional evaluation.
 Mind Above Matter provides free mental health assessments to accurately gauge the severity of symptoms, immediate risk factors, and current level of functional impairment.